-Join David Powers for an in-depth discussion in this video Displaying the data in a webpage, part of Exporting Data to Files with PHP.
+Join David Powers for an in-depth discussion in this video Displaying the data in a webpage, part of PHP: Exporting Data to Files.

 There are two basic pages that we'll be using to export data, cars.php and flowers.php.
 You can find copies of these files in the exercise files for this video.
 You also need to copy the images folder and the styles folder from the exercise files to your testing site.
 MySQL Improved and PDO use methods with slightly different names to fetch each row of a database result.
 So we need to create a custom function to make the code database neutral.

 You can see that custom function in action here on line 17 of flowers.php.
 It's get row.
 It takes a single argument, result, that's our database result and it returns the current row.
 We can define this at the same time as including the relevant database query into each file.
 I'll start with cars and MySQLi, and then show you the code for PDO with the flowers page.
 So above the doc type, insert PHP block.

 And inside that we include the file that we want, so it's require once.
 It's in the includes folder, and it's cars_mysqli.php that we want.
 So let's open cars_mysqli.php, and we can define the function at the bottom of the file on line 16, so it's function, get row, and it takes a single parameter, result, and in the body of the function, all that we need to do is to use the MySQLI method for fetching the current row and return it.

 So it's return, and then we use the result object, and it's the fetch_assoc method that we use.
 So if we save that page and also save cars.php, and then go to a browser, you can test this, and it's locallost/phpexport and the file that we're looking for is cars.php.